LSIND/intro-to-python3-analysis/README.md

 ## [Temperatures Analysis](https://github.com/LSIND/intro-to-python3-analysis/tree/master/TemperaturesAnalysis)
 > *Using built-in capabilities for elementary analysis*

+Read .txt file, which contains a list of decimal numbers (temperatures), find and print maximum, minimum and average temperatures, print number of elements and unique elements, print number of occurances for every value in the form of: *temperature : occurrences*.
+Ask user to input an interval and print temperatures and occurences in this interval.

 The code:
  - reads all text from .txt file containing list of tempreratures